OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 The samples for MyStruct are written by a normal, statically-typed DataWriter.
 The writer application needs to have the IDL-generated code including the “complete” form of TypeObjects.
-Use a command-line option to opendds_idl to enable CompleteTypeObjects since the default is to generate MinimalTypeObjects (see section :ref:`opendds_idl--opendds-idl-command-line-options`).
+Use a command-line option to opendds_idl to enable CompleteTypeObjects since the default is to generate MinimalTypeObjects (see :ref:`opendds_idl--opendds-idl-command-line-options`).

-One way to obtain a DynamicData object representing a data sample received by the participant is using the Recorder and RecorderListener classes (see section :ref:`alternate_interfaces_to_data--recorder-and-replayer`).
+One way to obtain a DynamicData object representing a data sample received by the participant is using the Recorder and RecorderListener classes (see :ref:`alternate_interfaces_to_data--recorder-and-replayer`).
-Recorder’s get_dynamic_data can be used to construct a DynamicData object for each received sample from the writer.
+Recorder's get_dynamic_data can be used to construct a DynamicData object for each received sample from the writer.
 Internally, the CompleteTypeObjects received from discovering that writer are converted to DynamicTypes and they are then used to construct the DynamicData objects.
 Once a DynamicData object for a MyStruct sample is constructed, its members can be read as described in the following sections.
-Another way to obtain a DynamicData object is from a DynamicDataReader (section :ref:`xtypes--creating-and-using-a-dynamicdatareader`).
+Another way to obtain a DynamicData object is from a DynamicDataReader (:ref:`xtypes--creating-and-using-a-dynamicdatareader`).

 .. _xtypes--reading-basic-types: